dgvncsz0f/iyql/README.markdown

     * :help    -- The available commands;
     * :quit    -- Terminates the program;
     * :man     -- Help/Listing of available local functions;

+### Completion

+Hitting the tab key attemps to complete to word the cursor is after.
+Possible candidates include commands, local functions and tables.
+The table names are read in startup time, therefore, using :env command to makes no different.
+Only -e and env entries in $HOME/.iyql/cfg affect the tables list.
+It is not contextual though.
+In other words, it suggests everything that contains a given prefix.